Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Introduction

 In addition, we restrict the set of computation edges that are subject to verification and extension.
 Whereas the original construction verifies a conservative superset of admissible edges, the present work identifies, through auxiliary structural arguments, a smaller subset of edges whose verification suffices to preserve acceptance behavior.
 These arguments are independent of the core P=NP proof and serve solely to control combinatorial growth in the implementation.
 The relationship between the two constructions is monotone: every edge examined in the present implementation is also examined in the original framework.
 Consequently, correctness of the restricted implementation implies correctness of the original, more conservative construction.

 As a result of these choices, the effective polynomial degree of the simulation is substantially reduced, making execution on small inputs feasible.
-For example, under the restricted candidate-set formulation, each computation edge requires verification against only $O(wh)$ relevant boundary conditions, rather than the $O(wh^2)$ bound arising from the fully conservative treatment.
+For example, under the restricted candidate-set formulation, each computation edge requires verification against nearly $\bigO(wh)$ relevant boundary conditions, representing only a small fraction of the $\bigO(wh^2)$ bound arising from the fully conservative treatment.
 Similarly, feasible graph recomputation costs decrease as the graph is pruned, without affecting correctness.

 Beyond decision capability, the simulator realizes a functional computation in the sense of FNP.
 Whenever an input instance is accepted, the algorithm reconstructs an explicit NP certificate by tracing a verified computation walk via \emph{floor edges}.
 This extension requires only minor structural modifications and does not increase the asymptotic time complexity of the simulation.